micahfocht/4-year-plan/ThingstoDo.md

  Fixes for Current Fetures
-    allow for studnets to add courses after their expected graduation date generate semesters based on database (currently ard coded in) remove preferences page
+    allow for studnets to add courses after their expected graduation date generate semesters based on database (currently hard coded in) remove preferences page